Adrian101-hnd/Jump_n_Bump/README.md

 ## Videogame

 Your computer must be running Windows 10 OS or earlier.
+As minimum requirements, your computer must have 2.0+ GHz Processor, 8 GB RAM, OpenGL Graphics and 1 GB of disk space.

 ### Use of compiled version
 Open the file `Jump_n_Bump.exe` inside the `jump-n-bump-backend` folder.